What’s The Secret to NPS Success? Time.

 3. The Higher The NPS, The Larger The Market Share

-In this series, we’ve addressed the challenges that often inhibit companies from using NPS data to improve their products, how measuring NPS can lead to increased customer satisfaction and loyalty, and how companies with higher NPS typically hold larger market share.
+In this series, we have addressed the challenges that often inhibit companies from using NPS data to improve their products.
+We have also explored how measuring NPS can lead to increased customer satisfaction and loyalty.
+Additionally, we discussed how companies with higher NPS typically hold larger market share.

-Now, let’s take a look at why benchmarking your company’s Net Promoter Score over time provides significant value to your business.
+Let’s explore why benchmarking your Net Promoter Score over time contributes to your business’s success.

 Benchmarking Your NPS Against Competitors

 For example, 2017 research by Satmetrix found that the average NPS for Department/Specialty Stores was 60, while the average NPS for Internet Service was only 2.
-Therefore, if you’re in the retail space, you wouldn’t want to compare your NPS to that of a company in the internet service industry.
+If you’re in retail, don’t compare your NPS to that of an internet service company.

-After all, you don’t want to lose your customers to competitors that have the potential to provide them with better service than you can.
-Today, the average consumer is drawn to companies that put customer service first – you want to be one of those companies.
+You don’t want to lose customers to competitors who offer better service than you can.
+Today, companies that prioritize customer service attract the average consumer.
+Aim to be one of those companies.

 Calculating Your Score Over Time

-Companies that only send out NPS surveys once a year, or even once a quarter, risk missing out on opportunities to wow their customers, or to address concerns in a timely manner.
+Companies that send NPS surveys only once a year or quarterly risk missing opportunities to impress customers.
+They may also fail to address concerns promptly.

-You might want to consider randomly selecting people to receive your company’s NPS survey on a daily basis, and and then tracking that score constantly.
-This real-time connection to your customers can drive much of your decision making, and will provide evidence that your decisions are founded on data, not impulse.
+Consider randomly selecting people daily for your NPS survey and tracking the score constantly.
+This real-time connection with your customers will drive your decision-making.
+It will also provide evidence that your decisions are based on data, not impulse.

 How to Act on NPS Feedback